siberianfox/tinygwiki/JSON-Mode-Operation-(version-0.95-and-later).md

 * Supports 7 bit ASCII characters only
 * Does not support hexadecimal numbers or other non-decimals
-* Arrays are returned but at the current time are not accepted as input
+* Arrays are returned but are not accepted as input (currently)
-* Names are case-insensitive (for tokenization purposes)
+* Names are case-insensitive
-* Names cannot be more than 4 characters
+* Names cannot be more than 5 characters
 * String values cannot be more than 64 characters in length
-* Multi-valued objects (resources) cannot contain more than 20 name/value pairs (settable in code)
+* Multi-valued objects (resources) cannot contain more than 24 name/value pairs (compile-time setting)
 * Objects cannot exceed 255 characters in length total
 * Only 2 levels of object nesting is supported
 * All JSON input and output is on a single text line.
 There is only one `<CR>`, it's at the end of the line (broken lines are not supported)